shahriarKabir44/migratify/readme.md

         <code>npm i</code>
         on the terminal to install dependencies.
     </li>

 </ol>
 <h2>Features</h2>
 <h3><u>Create database:</u></h3>
 Go to the project directory by typing
 <code>cd Nodejs_Database_Migrator</code>
 on your terminal.
-Then type <code> node index create-db</code> </br>
+Then type <br> <code> node index create-db</code> </br>
 This will ask you for your database name, password, user, host etc. Type the answers accordingly.
 And it will create a database for you.

 <h3><u>Create table:</u></h3>
 Go to the project directory by typing